 Empanelment of Hospitals for Central Government Health Scheme (CGHS)

-- As CGHS is spread over 25 cities only, the remote areas are lacking these facilities due to lack of hospitals under empanelment and the nonavailability of any CGHS Wellness Centre in their area.
+- As CGHS is spread over 25 cities only, the remote areas are lacking these facilities due to the lack of hospitals under empanelment and the nonavailability of any CGHS Wellness Centre in their area.
 This leaves the beneficiaries with no choice except to go to the State Government hospitals where they have to undergo numerous hardships like long waiting hours to see the doctor and get treated.

 • The Committee was also informed that for empanelment of hospitals, laboratories, and imaging Centres under CGHS, they have to be accreditated by NABH, NABL, and AERB respectively to ensure good quality health care services including medical and diagnostics services to CGHS beneficiaries.

-- Non-NABH / non-NABL, Health Care Organisation (HCO) provisionally impaneled under CGHS shall be inspected by QCI for compliance with the eligibility criteria and other conditions specified in the E-tender documents 2014 and in MOA singed with CGHS.
+- Non-NABH / non-NABL, Health Care Organisation (HCO) provisionally impaneled under CGHS shall be inspected by QCI for compliance with the eligibility criteria and other conditions specified in the E-tender documents 2014 and in MOA signed with CGHS.

-QCI will send the recommendation to CGHS preferred within 60days and not later than 180 days from the receipt of the application at the NABH / QCI office.
+QCI will send the recommendation to CGHS preferred within 60 days and not later than 180 days from the receipt of the application at the NABH / QCI office.

 2) QCI will make recommendations in two categories in the following manner: